SKosztolanyi/Python-exercises/README.md

+# Pythoning
-# These are some short and unsorted python exercises completed and annotated while learning to python.
+These are some short and unsorted python exercises completed and annotated while learning to python.

-## They were done mostly as part of online courses
+-coursera
+-edx
+-uni